 — WNBA (@WNBA) July 28, 2018

-As the New York Liberty star partakes in her sixth All-Star Game, Tina Charles has made an impact on and off the court.
+As Tina Charles partakes in her sixth All-Star Game,the New York Liberty’s MVP has made an impact on and off the court.

 Tina Charles is currently stationed in Minnesota for the 2018 WNBA All-Star Game.
 However, she literally might have bigger fish to fry, based on her Instagram post earlier this week.

 The All-Star break marks a reprieve from a WNBA season full of non-stop excitement.
-This season, the league’s 22nd in existence, has seen stars (and ratings) rise, buzzer beaters, and broken records.
+This season, the league’s 22nd in existence, has seen stars (and ratings) rise, buzzer beaten, and records broken.
 Women’s basketball players are becoming household names, and not just the ones from Connecticut.

 It isn’t for lack of trying, of course.
-Seven of the losses have come by single digits, including two buzzer beaters, and the team has dealt with numerous injuries over year, recently losing starters Shavonte Zellous and Epiphanny Prince.
+Seven of the losses have come by single digits, including two buzzer beaters, and the team has dealt with numerous injuries over the year, recently losing starters Shavonte Zellous and Epiphanny Prince to long-term ailments.

 The on-court heartbreak, combined with rumors of a potential team sale, has overshadowed a historic trek for Charles.
 She has yet to play her 300th game, but has already placed herself 16th on the all-time WNBA scoring list.
 In the midst of her sixth year in blue and black, she’s already become one of two players in the Liberty’s history to tally 3,000 points in a New York uniform.
 She’s 212 points away from passing Vickie Johnson for the all-time mark.